IncursusInc/sitecommander/README.md

 ### Enable Scheduled Backups

+SiteCommander can perform scheduled backups for you.
+What's great about this, is the backups are performed in the background via Drupal cron, so they won't tie up your system.

 ### Minimum Number of Hours Between Backups

+Whenever visitors visit your site, Drupal cron kicks off to see if there are any tasks it needs to perform.
+SiteCommander will not run another scheduled backup until *at least* this many hours has passed since the last backup was created.
+The default is 24.

 ### Enable Mirroring Backup Files to a Remote Host

+For data redundancy, we recommend mirroring your scheduled backups to a remote host.
+Again, if something happens to your local Drupal host, you don't want to lose your backup files!

 ### Interface to Use For Mirroring Backup Files to a Remote Host

+Currently, only sftp is supported.

 ### Remote Port #

+The remote port # to use.
+By default, this is 22 for sftp.

 ### Remote Mirror Host

+The hostname of the remote host that sftp will connect to for mirroring backups.

 ### Remote Directory

+The full path, on the remote host, where you want to store your mirrored backup files.

 ### Remote Username

+The username to use when remotely connecting to your mirror host.

 ### Remote Password

+The password for the above user.

 ## Broadcast Manager Settings

+SiteCommander features a really cool tool called Broadcast Manager which enables you to send realtime "growl"-like messages to current site visitors.
+To enable, simply use the checkbox.
+Note: this requires that you have our pusher_integration module installed, as well as an account (free or paid) at Pusher.com.